Vietnamese grammar: Nouns and noun phrases

-Nouns can be modified with other words resulting in complex noun phrases.
+Nouns can be modified with other words, resulting in complex noun phrases.
 These modifiers include demonstratives, quantifiers, classifiers, prepositional phrases, and other attributive lexical words, such as other nouns and verbs.
-These modifiers co-occur with the modified noun (known as the head noun or noun phrase head), but there are restrictions on what kind of modifiers are allowed depending upon the subclass of noun.
+These modifiers co-occur with the modified noun (known as the head noun or noun phrase head), but there are restrictions on what kinds of modifiers are allowed depending upon the subclass of noun.
 The noun phrase has the following structure: